LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: Experiments and Analysis

-Our proposed LEGO tracker has been subjected to extensive comparative evaluation against various trackers, employing front-view 3D MOT metrics, such as sAMOTA, AMOTA, and AMOTP.
+Our proposed LEGO tracker has also been subjected to extensive comparative evaluation against various trackers for tracking in 3D space, by employing 3D MOT metrics, such as sAMOTA, AMOTA, and AMOTP.
 The details of these comparisons are tabulated in Table \ref{comparison_with_sota_trackers_3D_metric}.
-Against GNN3DMOT \cite{Gnn3dmot}, LEGO demonstrated marked improvement across several fronts, with enhancements of 1.22 in sAMOTA, 2.51 in AMOTA, and 8.87 in AMOTP.
-The comparisons were further extended to trackers utilizing PointGNN as their detector.
-When juxtaposed with CAMO-MOT \cite{Gnn3dmot}, LEGO matched the SAMOTA, but exhibited improvement in AMOTA and AMOTP, by 0.06 and 5.57, respectively.
-Additionally, LEGO was evaluated against CenterTube, which utilizes CenterPoint as its detector, a system generally considered to offer superior detection performance over PointGNN.
-Nevertheless, as elucidated in Table \ref{comparison_with_sota_trackers_3D_metric}, despite using PointGNN as the detector, LEGO managed to secure improvements of 1.31 in sAMOTA, 1.86 in AMOTA, and 6.82 in AMOTP.
+By employing PointRCNN as 3D detector, LEGO demonstrated the best overall performance across several fronts, comparing to all other recent proposed trackers using LiDAR only.
+Additionally, LEGO was evaluated against CenterTube \cite{CenterTube} which utilizes CenterPoint as its 3D detector, generally considered to offer superior detection performance over PointGNN.
+Despite using PointGNN as the 3D detector, LEGO still managed to secure improvements of 1.31 in sAMOTA, 1.86 in AMOTA, and 6.82 in AMOTP.
+The comparisons were further extended to trackers with fusion of LiDAR and camera.
+Utilizing PointGNN as 3D detector, when juxtaposed with CAMO-MOT \cite{CAMO-MOT}, LEGO matched the sAMOTA, but exhibited improvement in AMOTA and AMOTP, by 0.06 and 5.57, respectively.
+Besides, the LEGO system also demonstrates significant enhancements when compared with the recently proposed approach \cite{AdverseWeather-MOT}, achieving a 7.15 improvement in AMOTP and a 5.67 increase in MOTA.